 There’s a senior digital lead and a team, with growing digital opportunities in other teams.5.
 Capability

-Senior digital leadership exists across the organisation with effective delivery teams.Resources
+Senior digital leadership leads strategy across the organisation with effective delivery teams.Resources

 This article goes into more depth about the different ways of structuring digital in organisations.